Recovery runs are an awesome – and often-overlooked – tool in any runner’s arsenal of possible training modalities.

 When Should You Do a Recovery Run?

-Recovery runs are most effective if performed within 24 hours of an intense training run.
+Recovery runs are most effective when performed within 24 hours of an intense training run.

 For runners-in-training, a common way to incorporate an easy recovery run is to perform an intense training session early in the morning, then follow up with a very light recovery run later in the evening.